-The proposed Wireless Communication Facility and associated equipment cabinets comply with the requirements of the County Design Review Ordinance, in that the proposed antennas will be flush mounted and painted to match the existing building to reduce the project's visual impact on surrounding residences and the natural landscape.
-The County's Urban Designer has reviewed and accepted the proposed design with several conditions of approval including painting the antennas and cable tray to match the existing building and allowing only manual lighting.
+The proposed Wireless Communication Facility and associated equipment cabinets comply with the requirements of the County Design Review Ordinance, in that the proposed antennas will be flush mounted to the existing building and hidden behind a screen painted and textured to match the existing structure.
+The screen will appear integral to the existing structure, and the project will have virtually no visual impact on surrounding residences and the natural landscape.
 The equipment cabinets will not be visible from offsite as they are located about 42 feet south of Portola Drive and are behind fencing and five mature pine trees.
+The County's Urban Designer has reviewed and accepted the proposed design with several conditions of approval including allowing only manual lighting.